 Peter E. Murphy

 Peter E. Murphy was born in Wales and grew up in New York City where he operated heavy equipment, managed a nightclub and drove a cab.
 He is the author of Stubborn Child, a finalist for the 2006 Paterson Poetry Prize, and three poetry chapbooks, Thorough & Efficient, Mr. Nobody and Atlantic City Lives (Forthcoming in 2015).
-His unique poetry writing assignments have been collected in Challenges for the Delusional (2012), published by Jane Street Press.
-In addition to receiving a 2009 Poetry Fellowship from the New Jersey Council on the Arts, he has received awards and fellowships from The Atlantic Center for the Arts, Yaddo, The Folger Shakespeare Library and the White House Commission on Presidential Scholars.
-Peter directs the Winter Poetry & Prose Getaway, Murphy Writing and other programs for poets, writers and teachers.
+His unique poetry writing assignments have been collected in Challenges for the Delusional.
+He has received fellowships for writing and teaching from The Atlantic Center for the Arts, The Folger Shakespeare Library, The National Endowment for the Humanities, The New Jersey State Council on the Arts, Yaddo and the White House Commission on Presidential Scholars.
+Peter is the founder of Murphy Writing of Stockton College which includes the Winter Poetry & Prose Getaway and other programs for poets, writers and teachers in the U.S. and abroad.
 Read a recent interview with Peter.